jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/README.md

 #### Learning Goals

 - Understand the basics of AI and its applications
-- Learn to use Python with the OpenAI API
+- Learn to use Python and Prompt Engineering with the OpenAI API
 - Develop a basic function-calling application

 #### Description